Skip to main content

 • South America: Argentine, Brazil, Chile, Columbia and Peru.

-Detailed information about bilateral agreements is available on the following websites:
+Information about bilateral agreements is available on the following websites:

 Cooperation and participation in worldwide programmes and organisations

-In addition to cooperation based on its EU membership, Poland pursues a policy of cooperation in the field of education and training within the framework of various international organisations.
+In addition to the cooperation based on its EU membership, Poland pursues a policy of cooperation in the field of education and training within the framework of various international organisations.

 Organisation for Economic Cooperation and Development (OECD)